NahuelBarneto3/REPO_PROG1/README.md

 -Animations of every character and enemy
 -Patrolling enemies
--Damage to the player and to the enemies from the player -Graphical Interface as it how many time or lives you've got and how much time you have to finish the lvl -Sound effects, menu and game music.
+-Damage to the player and to the enemies from the player -Graphical Interface as how many time or lives you've got and how much time you have to finish the level -Sound effects, menu and game music.
 -Option menu to turn on and off the music